Sacred Heart University: The Spectrum

 The Spectrum is a student-run newspaper printed and distributed to students each Wednesday and made available online.

 Community service

 More than 1,200 students and members of the faculty and staff volunteer in excess of 31,000 hours each year largely within the City of Bridgeport, but also regionally, nationally, and internationally.

 Study abroad

 Sacred Heart University has a residential study-abroad program in the Irish-speaking community of Dingle, County Kerry, Ireland.
 International experiences are available to students worldwide through programs located at The American University of Rome, in Italy, the University of Notre Dame in Fremantle, Australia, and the University of Granada, in Spain, as well as programs in Bermuda and the Bahamas.

 The university allows students to participate in CCIS programs, programs affiliated with other schools across the U.S. These programs include, but are not limited to: France, Argentina, Germany, Belgium, and Japan.

 Greek life

-Sacred Heart is home to a total of more than ten fraternities and sororities.
+Sacred Heart is home to a total of sixteen fraternities and sororities.